IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/Concept_Type002_BlindSQLi.md

 - Trial and error, the attacker continues to extract data by asking a series of true or false questions, gradually revealing sensitive information such as database structure, table names, or even specific data records.

 ## Exploiting blind SQL injection by triggering conditional responses:
+- Inject the SQLi to affect the Application Logic i.e WHERE condition.
+- The LIMIT (MySQL and PostgreSQL) or TOP(T-SQL) clause ensures that the query returns only one row.
-> Cookies, while useful for maintaining state and enhancing user experience on the web.
+- Cookies, while useful for maintaining state and enhancing user experience on the web.

 - ![image](https://github.com/user-attachments/assets/fac6eae1-c2b4-479f-a395-ff2cd0c8dcdf)